Skip to content

 • Bernard gets permission to take them back to London.

-11) What is the official motto or slogan of the World State?
+11. What is the official motto of the World State?

 • Joy for All, Misery for None